agentm/project-m36/docs/jupyter_kernel.markdown

 [The Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html) is web-based tool for experimenting with various languages.
 Project:M36 offers a Jupyter kernel for the TutorialD interpreter.

+The kernel automatically starts and stops its own websocket-server-based database and offers no filesystem persistence, which is similar to other jupyter kernels.

 ## Installation

 To install the `tutd` kernel: